kevintomsgithub/Linear-Regression-Raw-Tensorflow-One-Variable/README.md

 # Solution

-And thus finding the values of 'W' and 'b', and substituting them to the above equation y = W * X + b, gives the vaue of y for any substituion of 'X' in it.
+And thus finding the values of 'W' and 'b', and substituting them to the above equation y = W * X + b, gives the vaue of 'y' for any substituion of 'X' in it.

 # Challenge - tweek